ryan-di/reading-redux-source-code/README.md

-Raw & Honest, my journey is reading the Redux source code.
+Raw and honest, this repository documents my journey in reading the Redux source code.
 I hope you enjoy the series and that it's worth of your time.
 To reach me and/or provide your honest feedback: ryan.weihao.di@gmail.com.